elatov/elatov.github.io/_posts/2013-08-26-using-polkit-to-change-screen-brightness-on-a-mac-bookpro-running-fedora-19.md

 >     AdminIdentities=unix-group:wheel
 >
 >
 > The only part to edit (once copied) is the right part of the equation: As whom should a user authenticate when asked to authenticate as an administrative user?
 If she herself is a member of the group designated as admins, she only need enter her own password.
-If some other user, e.g. **root**, is the only admin identity, she would need to enter in root&#8217;s password.
+If some other user, e.g. **root**, is the only admin identity, she would need to enter in root's password.
 The format of the user identification is the same as the one used in designating authorities.
 The Arch default is to make all members of the group **wheel** administrators.

 ### PolKit in Different Linux Distributions